neuron-embeddings/mechMNISTic/README.md

 In the immediate term, I plan to extend this tool to work with MLPs with >1 hidden layer.
 Working with multiple hidden layers is more challenging as you have to understand hidden layer <-> hidden layer connections, where you're not grounded in input space or output space on either end.

-## Contact

-If you have any questions, feedback, or are interested in collaborating, feel free to reach out to me at [alexjfoote@icloud.com](mailto:alexjfoote@icloud.com)